SFDO-Tooling/Metecho/docs/metecho-how-to.md

 ***

-## Delete Account
+## Delete Your Account

 - Select your avatar in the upper right-hand corner.
 - Select `Manage Account`.
-- If you are assigned to a Task that has unretrieved changes, you will see a list of those Tasks.
-  - Navigate to those Tasks and retrieve or delete the Orgs.
 - Select `Delete Account`.
   - Your Dev Orgs will be deleted, and any unretrieved changes will be lost.
   - This action cannot be undone.
-  - Deleting your Metecho account will not remove you as a Project collaborator on the GitHub repository.
+  - Deleting your Metecho account will not remove your access to the GitHub repository.

 ***